-In Ontario, unless otherwise posted, provincial legislated speeds are 100 km/h on provincial highways, 80 km/h on municipal highways and 50 km/h on highways in urban areas.
+In Ontario, unless otherwise posted, the maximum speed is 50 km/h in cities, towns and villages and 80 km /h elsewhere.
 At a municipal level, speed limits are set by Council as recommended by the Municipal Engineer after consideration of a variety of factors, including legislated speed, collision history and type, the speed at which the majority of drivers are currently using the road, design, classification and function of the road, on-street parking, type of road users, and traffic volumes.
 A number of East Ferris roads do not have an assigned speed limit and are therefore subject to the directive "50 km / h unless otherwise posted."
-It is recommended that all roads be assigned a speed to avoid roads being incorrectly posted a 50 km / h speed limit.
+As a first step, it is recommended that all roads be assigned a speed to avoid roads being incorrectly posted a 50 km / h speed limit.